 Objective: discuss the challenges and opportunities on incorporating virtual water trade into trade rules.
 Each group will discuss separately about the remaining scientific challenges and the related policy formulation and implementation.

-Chairs: Aslihan Kerç, ESF-LEE (formely LESC) member & Pieter Hooimeijer, ESF-SOC (formely SCSS) member
+Chairs: Aslihan Kerç, ESF-LEE (formerly LESC) member & Pieter Hooimeijer, ESF-SOC (formerly SCSS) member

 Rapporteurs: Bernard Avril, European Science Foundation & Ines Dombrowsky, German Development Institute